All Episodes

 I'm saying penetration of ionizing radiation right down through the stratosphere, and that is very serious, yes.

-So, the reason that we did not pick up on these Y2K problems was because of, and this is fairly imminent now, a series of very energetic events on the sun that will preempt the Y2K problem by causing so much electrical damage to both satellites and to power grids.
+So the reason that we did not pick up on these Y2K problems was because of, and this is fairly imminent now, a series of very energetic events on the Sun that will preempt the Y2K problem by causing so much electrical damage to both satellites and to power grids.

 That's why we never got the Y2K problem.

-Would electronic equipment on Earth conceivably be affected?
+And electronic equipment generally, would electronic equipment on Earth conceivably be affected?

 Not just electrical grids with long lines.